-The plan was quietly advanced by the Township Committee the day after Labor Day this year, when residents were busy preparing for the start of school, and few were watching.
+The plan was quietly advanced by the Township Committee the day after Labor Day in 2018, when residents were busy preparing for the start of school, and few were watching.

 Anyone looking at just the 2-page meeting agenda at the top of the 191-page PDF file would not have “caught on” because the agenda itself conveniently omits the project description from the resolution name.
 The agenda lists only “18-209 Resolution Authorizing the Monmouth County Open Space Grant Application.”

 This is our town.
 Shouldn’t we have a say in what happens to it?